tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/快直播（超低延时直播）/快速入门_intl_en.md

 >- WebRTC Live Demo supports multi-definition playback.
 You can create a transcoding template for HD and SD output in **Feature Configuration** > [**Live Transcoding**](https://console.cloud.tencent.com/live/config/transcode) in the CSS console, enter in the demo a WebRTC URL containing the transcoding template, and play it.
 If you don't need to test this feature, enter the original WebRTC URL.
 >- For more information on live transcoding and its billing, see [Live Transcoding](https://intl.cloud.tencent.com/document/product/267/31071).

-   - **On mobile devices**: Download and install [TCToolkit](https://intl.cloud.tencent.com/document/product/1071/38147).
+   - **On mobile devices**: Download and install TCToolkit.
 After it is installed, open it, go to **Live broadcast** > **LEB Player**, enter the playback URL manually or scan the QR code to get the URL, and tap **Start Playback**.
 >?
 If you want to play the stream in your app, you can integrate the MLVB SDK.
 For questions, see [FAQs](#que).

 ## Step 5.
 Use LEB
 **LEB solution for mobile devices**: This solution supports B-frame decoding and AAC and has been integrated into the MLVB SDK.
-For how to use it, see [LEB](https://intl.cloud.tencent.com/document/product/1071/41875).

 [](id:que)
 ## FAQs